freakent/dbus-mqtt-devices/README.md

 tail -f /var/log/dbus-mqtt-devices/current | tai64nlocal
 ```

-5) If you have re-installed more than once, make sure there is only one line in your rc.local for dbus-mqtt-devices.
+6) If you have re-installed more than once, make sure there is only one line in your rc.local for dbus-mqtt-devices.
 ```
 more /data/rc.local
 ```

-6) I highly recommend using *MQTT-Explorer* (http://mqtt-explorer.com/) to monitor the N/* topics while debugging and if you are doing anything with MQTT.
+7) I highly recommend using *MQTT-Explorer* (http://mqtt-explorer.com/) to monitor the N/* topics while debugging and if you are doing anything with MQTT.
 There is a keepalive script in the samples directory if you need it.

-7) In the unlikely event that the installation fails, and your ccgx device will not boot, follow these instructions to recover it.
+8) In the unlikely event that the installation fails, and your ccgx device will not boot, follow these instructions to recover it.
 https://community.victronenergy.com/questions/48309/ccgx-firmware-upgrade-problem.html

-8) If you are still having a problem feel free to start an Discussion on the Github project here: https://github.com/freakent/dbus-mqtt-devices/discussions
+9) If you are still having a problem feel free to start an Discussion on the Github project here: https://github.com/freakent/dbus-mqtt-devices/discussions
-I get email alerts from Github which I don't seem to get from the Victron community forum.
+Please start a discussion instead of an issue.

 ## Developers